lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/bulkfluids/lennardjones.rst

     In order to run a simulation using LAMMPS, one needs to write a series of commands in an input script.
-For clarity, the input will be divided into five categories which we are going to fill up one by one.
+For clarity, this script will be divided into five categories which we are going to fill up one by one.
 Create a blank text file, call it 'input1.lammps', and copy the following lines in it: